-4 Connecting ISP lines AVR microcontrollers feature one or more interfaces for In-System Programming (ISP).
-These are used for programming the Flash, EEPROM, Lock-bits and most Fuse-bits in all AVRs (except the ATtiny11 and ATtiny28).
-This feature makes it possible to program the AVR in the last stage of production of a target application board, reprogram if SW bugs are identified late in the process, or even update the AVR in the field if required.
-Some of the ISP interfaces may also be used for on-chip debugging.
-It is therefore highly recommended to always design the target application board so that the ISP connectors can be accessed in some way - just in case.
-The different programming interfaces are introduced in the following subsections.
-Refer to the device datasheet and AVR Tools help for further information on which interfaces are supported by the device, and how to connect the programming tool.
-4.1 SPI programming interface On devices that use a Serial Peripheral Interface (SPI) for ISP, these lines are usually located on the same pins as regular SPI, or else on pins that can be used for other purposes.
-Consult the device data sheet to find out which pins are used for ISP.
-Two standard SPI connectors are provided by the Atmel ISP programmers; A 6 pin and a 10 pin connector.
+4 Connecting ISP lines

+The In-System Programmable (ISP) lines are used for programming the Flash, EEPROM, Lock-bits and most Fuse-bits in all AVRs (except the ATtiny11 and ATtiny28).
+This feature makes it possible to program the AVR on the last stage of production of a target application board, reprogram if SW bugs are identified late in the process, or even update the AVR in the field if required.
+It is therefore highly recommended to always design the target application board so that the ISP connectors can be accessed in some way, - just in case.

+Two standard connectors are provided by the Atmel ISP programmers; A 6 pin and a 10 pin connector.
 These are seen in Figure 4-1.
 In addition to the data lines (MOSI and MISO) and the bus clock (SCK), target voltage VTG, GND and RESET (RST) are provided through these connectors.

 Figure 4-1.
 Standard ISP connectors on STK500, AVR ISP and STK200/STK300

-Some ISP programmers are powered by the target power supply.
+Some ISP programmers are supplied by the target power supply.
 In this way they easily adapt to the correct voltage level of the target board.
 Other ISP programmers, like STK500, can alternatively power the target board via the VTG line.
 In that case it is important that the power supply on the target is not switched on.
-Read the User Guide for your ISP programmer for details on its capabilities and physical interface 4.1.1 Shared use of SPI programming lines If additional devices are connected to the ISP lines, the programmer must be protected from any device, other than the AVR, that may try to drive the lines.
+Read the User Guide of the ISP programmer to find out what capabilities your programmer has and what kind of physical interface it has.

+The ISP lines are on most devices located at the same pins as the Peripheral Serial Interface (SPI), or else on pins that can be used for other purposes.
+Consult the device data sheet to find out which lines are used for ISP.
+In case other devices than the AVR is connected to the ISP lines the programmer must be protected from any device, other than the AVR, that may try to drive the lines.
 This is especially important with the SPI bus, as it is similar to the ISP interface.
-Applying series resistors on the SPI lines, as depicted in Figure 4-2, is the easiest way to achieve this.

-Note that the AVR will never drive the SPI lines in a programming situation, since the AVR is held in RESET to enter programming mode - and RESET'ing the AVR tristates all pins.
+Applying series resistors on the SPI lines, as depicted in Figure 4-2, is the easiest way of doing this.
+The AVR will never drive the SPI lines in a programming situation, since the AVR is held in RESET to enter programming mode - and RESET'ing the AVR tri-states all pins.

 Figure 4-2.
-Connecting the SPI lines to the ISP interface.
+Connecting the SPI to the ISP interface.